-However, to ensure that land is free from contamination, a Stage 1 Preliminary Environmental Audit was required to be submitted with the first development application received for the Pemulwuy north employment lands.
+However, to ensure that land is free from contamination, a Stage I Preliminary Environmental Audit was required to be submitted with the first development application received for the Pemulwuy north employment lands.
 A Site Audit Statement was also provided to address the former CSIRO site.

-- O1.
-Ensure the appropriate assessment, remediation, validation and auditing of potentially contaminated land to reduce the risk of harm to human health or the environment. - O2.
-Ensure land is suitable for the intended use. - O3.
-Ensure that future occupants or workers at the site are not exposed to contaminated materials. - O4.
-Undertake investigations and remediation consistent with Cumberland DCP Part G.
+- OI.
+To ensure the appropriate assessment, remediation, validation and auditing of potentially contaminated land to reduce the risk of harm to human health or the environment. - O2.
+To ensure land is suitable for the intended use. - O3.
+To ensure that future occupants or workers at the site are not exposed to contaminated materials. - 04.
+To undertake investigations and remediation consistent with Holroyd DCP Part A Appendix K Contaminated Land Policy.

 - C1.
 Initiate an unexpected findings protocol to address the potential discovery of contaminated soil or other hazardous materials during bulk earthworks activities. - C2.
 As a result of the protocol, ensure that appropriate Stage 2 assessment, and (where necessary) remediation and validation occurs. - C3.
 Make provision in the protocol to inform Council of the discovery of such materials. - C4.
 Before the lodgement of any development application for the site, complete a groundwater Assessment in accordance with 'Schedule B(6) Guidelines for Risk Bases Assessment of Groundwater Contamination' in the National Environmental Protection Councils National Environment Protection (Assessment of site Contamination) Measure (1999). - C5.
-Remediation is required to render the site suitable for the proposed land use, consistent with the above Stage 1 Environmental Audit. - C6.
+Remediation is required to render the site suitable for the proposed land use, consistent with the above Stage I Environmental Audit. - C6.
 Ensure the remediation of the site is certified by a NSW EPA Accredited Site Auditor.

-2.7.7 Earthworks procedures
+7.7.
+Earthworks Procedures

-O1.
-Ensure that any fill utilised throughout the site is clean and complies with relevant standards.
+OI.
+To ensure that any fill utilised throughout the site is clean and complies with relevant standards.

 - C1.
-Evaluate each portion of the Pemulwuy north employment lands as required by the Phase 1 Investigation provided by an environmental consultant for: - Existing soil condition down to bedrock; - Groundwater monitoring; and - Validation of both fill zone foundation and proposed fill material to provide material within acceptable EPA criteria for re-use. - C2.
+Evaluate each portion of the Pemulwuy north employment lands as required by the Phase I Investigation provided by an environmental consultant for: - a) Existing soil condition down to bedrock; - b) Groundwater monitoring; - c) Validation of both fill zone foundation and proposed fill material to provide material within acceptable EPA criteria for re-use. - C2.
 Provide approval of the above by a NSW DEEC&W Accredited Site Auditor to allow placement of fill and the excavation and re-use of on-site material to provide a revised landform. - C3.
-Upon the validation and approval of fill foundation and fill material, place and compact material generally in accordance with: - all material <300 mm in size; - compaction up to 98% standard compaction to building and road lots; - moisture contact 60-90% of optimum; and - compaction to 95% standard in landscaped areas.
+Upon the validation and approval of fill foundation and fill material, place and compact material generally in accordance with: - a) all material <300 mm in size; - b) compaction up to 98% standard compaction to building and road lots; - c) moisture contact 60-90% of optimum; - d) compaction to 95% standard in landscaped areas.
 Rip landscaped areas to a depth of 300/450 mm and mix in organic material to improve soil quality as required. - C4.
 Final verification of placement of clean fill material will be undertaken through the process of design/construction Quality Assurance Audits.

-2.7.8 Salinity
+7.8.
+Salinity